neumino/neumino.github.io/movies.md

-### Rock On 2
+### Dog Eat Dog
-*Released on 2016-11-11, vote average 0.5*
+*Released on 2016-11-04, vote average 5*

-The musical drama is a sequel to the 2008 blockbuster &#39;Rock On&#39; that tells the story of four friends and their passion for music.
-This time around, the film centers around the regional conflict prevailing in the North Eastern states of India.
+Carved from a lifetime of experience that runs the gamut from incarceration to liberation, Dog Eat Dog is the story of three men who are all out of prison and now have the task of adapting themselves to civilian life.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/moDxQHoGNUQ?enablejsapi=1&origin=http://blog.justonepixel.com"
-  frameborder="0"
-  allowfullscreen></iframe>

-### Cassandra
-*Released on 2016-11-11, vote average 10*

-Linda and Mark lived in the house of their dreams but problems develop.
-One is a previous tenant, Cassandra, who died there 100 years ago and now is back.

-<iframe id="player"
-	type="text/html"
-	width="819"
-	height="460"
-  src="//www.youtube.com/embed/wrPwJGtQkj4?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/1LJrPXWSiPU?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>